About SELC's Legal Fellowship:

 Who: New law school graduates and experienced attorneys are welcomed to apply.

-When: Legal Fellowships are ongoing appointments.
+When: Applications are accepted on a rolling basis and a person may become a fellow at any time of the year.
+One someone becomes a fellow, they may remain a fellow until SELC or the fellow decide to terminate the relationship.
 Fellows receive support and training through workshops and mentorships during their first year and are encouraged to give back in subsequent years to new fellows by hosting trainings, providing mentorship, and sharing information with each other.

-Where: Classroom training will be provided at or near SELC’s office in Oakland.
+Where: Classroom training will be provided at or near SELC’s office in Oakland, and/or virtually.
 Fellows will also be invited to attend SELC's weekly Resilient Communities Legal Cafes in Berkeley, North Oakland, and East Oakland, in order to observe legal advice in action and to gain hands-on experience under the guidance of experienced attorneys.

 How to Apply:

 Fellows will be accepted on a rolling basis.
-Please send a resume, 1-2 page cover letter, and 1-2 writing samples to Janelle Orsi at Janelle@theSELC.org.
-In the cover letter, please tell us what motivates you to serve the needs of local sustainable economies, and also describe the law practice or project you might start.
+Please send a resume and 1-2 page cover letter to Janelle Orsi at Janelle@theSELC.org.
+In the cover letter, please tell us what motivates you to serve the needs of local sustainable economies, and also describe the law practice or project you might work on while you are a fellow.
 What would be the goals of the project or law practice?
 Who would you serve?
 What areas of law would it involve?
-For the writing sample(s), we would appreciate seeing a sample of legal writing (such as a brief, memo, or law journal article) and a sample of writing aimed at lay-people or the general public, such as a blog post, article, or any other piece of writing you think demonstrates your communication skills.
+Feel free to send links or attach articles or other writing that help us to understand your interests and goals.